bozsahin/ccglab/README.md

 </code>

-That's what the installer does, from fetching lalrparser.lisp to setting variables, paths and bash files.
+The installer does all that and more, from fetching lalrparser.lisp to setting variables, paths and bash files and installing SBCL and rlwrap.

 enjoy.--Cem Bozsahin